DanielMartensson/MataveControl/Updates.md

 Implemented updatematavecontrol.m so it can update the whole library by using the terminal

 * Version 3.5 (2018-02-18)
-Added pade approximation pade.m for time delays
+Added pade approximation pade.m for time delays.
+Pade approximation is good enough when to construct controllers.